jo3-l/notes/history/civil-rights-in-us/brown-v-board-of-ed.md

 # History

 - In *Plessy v.
-Freguson* (1896), Supreme Court ruled that segregation in public facilities was legal as long as the facilities for both races were equal in equality ("separate but equal doctrine")
+Ferguson* (1896), Supreme Court ruled that segregation in public facilities was legal as long as the facilities for both races are equal ("separate but equal doctrine")
 - This ruling stood until the 1950s, when the NAACP began filing lawsuits challenging segregation laws in public schools
 - In the case that made its way to the Supreme Court, plaintiff Oliver Brown filed a suit against the Board of Education of Topeka after his daughter was denied access to an all-white elementary school
 - Argued that